flexera-public/policy_templates/compliance/aws/disallowed_regions/README.md

 - *Account Number* - The Account number for use with the AWS STS Cross Account Role.
 Leave blank when using AWS IAM Access key and secret.
 It only needs to be passed when the desired AWS account is different than the one associated with the Flexera One credential. [more](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_1982464505_1123608)
 - *Exclusion Tags (Key:Value)* - Cloud native tags to ignore resources that you don't want to produce recommendations for.
 Use Key:Value format for specific tag key/value pairs, and Key:\* format to match any resource with a particular key, regardless of value.
 Examples: env:production, DO_NOT_DELETE:\*
 - *Disallow/Allow Regions* - Whether to allow or disallow the regions specified in the `Disallow/Allow Regions List` parameter.
 If set to "Allow", all EC2 instances outside of the listed regions will be considered out of compliance.
 If set to "Disallow", all EC2 instances within the listed regions will be considered out of compliance.
 - *Disallow/Allow Regions List* - A list of regions to disallow or allow.
+Example: us-east-1
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.